-The ADS131A0x immediately begins outputting conversion data when powered up and brought out of standby mode using the WAKEUP command.
-The sinc3 digital filter requires three conversion cycles to provide a settled conversion result, assuming the analog input has settled to its final value (t{SETTLE}).
-The output data are not gated when the digital filter settles, meaning that the first two conversion results show unsettled data from the filter path before settled data are available on the third conversion cycle.
-The first two unsettled conversion cycles, though unsettled, can be used for diagnostic purposes to ensure the ADC is coming out of standby as expected.
-Figure 51 shows the new data ready behavior and time needed for the digital filter coming out of standby.
+The ADS131A0x immediately begins \overline{ADC} conversions when powered up and brought out of standby mode using the WAKEUP command.
+The \overline{DRDY} falling edge indicates when each ADC conversion completes.
+The sinc3 digital filter requires three conversion cycles to settle (t{SETTLE}), assuming the analog input has settled to its final value.
+The output data are not gated when the digital filter settles, meaning that the first two ADC conversion results show unsettled data from the filter path before settled data are available for the third ADC conversion.
+The first two unsettled ADC conversions, though unsettled, can be used for diagnostic purposes to ensure the ADC is coming out of standby as expected.